 Programming languages serve as the medium through which humans communicate with computers, instructing them on what tasks to perform.
 To facilitate this communication, we rely on two essential components: compilers and interpreters.
 These tools play distinct roles in the software development process, each with its advantages and disadvantages.
-In this blog, we’ll delve into the differences between compilers and interpreters to help you understand when and why you might use one over the other.
+In this blog, we’ll delve into the Difference Between Compiler and Interpreter to help you understand when and why you might use one over the other.

 What is a Compiler: